AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

            <p>Important: This is a deprecated field.
 Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p>
        </li>
     </ul>
-     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can locate the Budgeted Labor Cost field based on the hours budgeted in the Resource Planner in the following areas and reports in&nbsp;Workfront: </p>
+     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can locate the Budgeted Labor Cost field based on the hours budgeted in the Resource Planner in the following areas and reports in  Workfront: </p>
         <ul>
       <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Resource Planner Cost view (in the BDG column)</li>
           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Utilization report Cost view (in the Budgeted Cost column)</li>